Pope heads to Orban's Hungary at start of 4-day Europe trip

 Pope heads to Orban’s Hungary at start of 4-day Europe tripNew

-BUDAPEST, Hungary (AP) — Pope Francis is making a quick trip to Hungary in his first big international outing since undergoing intestinal surgery in July.
+BUDAPEST, Hungary (AP) — Pope Francis is in Hungary at the start of his first big international outing since undergoing intestinal surgery in July.
 He’ll be celebrating a Mass and meeting with Prime Minister Viktor Orban.
 The Hungarian leader’s right-wing and anti-immigrant policies clash with Francis’ call for countries to welcome refugees.
 Francis is in Budapest for just seven hours before going to Slovakia for the bulk of the four-day trip.
-The Vatican and trip organizers have stressed that Francis was only invited to Hungary to celebrate the Mass at a religious conference _ not make a proper state and pastoral visit, as he is doing in Slovakia.
-Francis and Orban disagree on a host of issues, top among them migration.
+The Vatican and trip organizers have stressed that Francis was only invited to Hungary to celebrate the Mass at a religious conference — not make a proper state and pastoral visit, as he is doing in Slovakia.